 What portion of the customer’s bill will the CAP help with?
 Should your customer be required to pay a portion of the bill themselves or will your CAP cover the full amount?

 Can the CAP be used for security deposits or just to help pay utility bills?
 Many utilities exclude deposits because any deposit amount over and above the customer’s final bill will be refunded to the customer.

 When do you provide assistance under your CAP?
 Do you limit it to once a year, once every six months, as often as needed?
 This is critical because if you don’t stipulate how frequently customers can receive help under your CAP, some will try to use it every month.

 Where does the customer you will be offering assistance to live?
 If you are a municipal utility providing service beyond your city limits, should your CAP only offer assistance to customers living inside the city, or to all customers?

 Why are you providing assistance?
 Must the customer provide a compelling reason such as recent job loss, disability, or some other qualifying factor?
 Or does just generally having a hard time paying their bill qualify them for assistance under your CAP?

 Establishing your own CAP

 As you can see, there are many difficult questions to be wrestled with if your utility is planning to create a CAP.
-If your utility is in the process of establishing a customer assistance program, please give me a call at 919-673-4050 or email me at email@example.com to see how a business review could help you with the process.
+If your utility is in the process of establishing a customer assistance program, please contact me by completing this form to see how a business review could help you with the process.